-Christian De Vos is an advocacy officer for the Open Society Justice Initiative, based in the London office.
-He engages in advocacy across the Justice Initiative’s areas of work, with a particular focus on national-level implementation of human rights judgments.
+Christian De Vos is an advocacy officer for the Open Society Justice Initiative, based in the New York office.

-De Vos has worked as a human rights advocate, attorney, and researcher for organizations including Amnesty International, the Human Sciences Research Council, the United States Institute of Peace, and the War Crimes Research Office.
-He previously served as a law clerk with the United States Court of Appeals for the Second Circuit’s Office of Legal Affairs and, before joining the Justice Initiative, he was a PhD researcher at Leiden University’s Grotius Centre for International Legal Studies, where he taught and conducted research in the areas of international criminal law and transitional justice.
+De Vos has worked as a human rights advocate, attorney, and researcher for organizations including Amnesty International, the United States Institute of Peace, the War Crimes Research Office, and Leiden University’s Grotius Centre for International Legal Studies.
+From 2007 to 2009, he served as a law clerk with the United States Court of Appeals for the Second Circuit.

-As a consultant for the Open Society Justice Initiative, he co-authored From Judgment to Justice, a report on the implementation of human rights judgments, as well as a companion report, From Rights to Remedies.
-Presently, he co-chairs the American Society of International Law’s Rule of Law and Transitional Justice Interest Group.
+As a consultant for the Justice Initiative, he coauthored From Judgment to Justice, a report on the implementation of human rights judgments, as well as a companion report, From Rights to Remedies.
+He is also a coeditor of the volume Contested Justice: The Politics and Practice of International Criminal Court Interventions (Cambridge University Press, 2015).

-De Vos received his JD from the American University Washington College of Law.
+De Vos received his JD from the American University Washington College of Law and his PhD (Law) from the University of Leiden.
 He also holds a MSc in international relations from the London School of Economics and a BA from Wesleyan University.
 He is a member of the New York bar and a term member of the Council on Foreign Relations.